Compounded Semaglutide in 2026: What Changed, What's Legal, What to Verify

 - FDA enforcement may increase — The agency tends to act more when shortage protections are gone

 Prepare now: Talk to your doctor about backup options.
 Check if you qualify for manufacturer savings programs.
 Many patients can get brand-name for $99-$500/month if they have commercial insurance.
+And ask about Foundayo — the new FDA-approved pill may be an option.

 When to Choose Brand-Name Instead